 - Expose students to local, regional, and national cultural events and opportunities.

-Programs sponsored by the Office of Multicultural Student Affairs:
+Some notable programs sponsored by the Office of Multicultural Student Affairs:

 - Pre-Orientation Program